 So, what should you be taking into account when choosing the best new printer for you?

 - How much do you need to print?

 - How fast do you need to print it?

 - What else do you need the printer to do?
-Any special requirements?
+Any special requirements such as label printing?

 - How many people will need to use the printer?
 How will they connect to it?

 - What budget do you have for ongoing running costs such as toner and paper?